lightningmcqueen80/createSVG/README.md

  5. `ariaHidden`: Either `true` or `false`.

- 6. `classes`: Any custom classes, like `myNiceIcon` to target using JavaScript or so.
+ 6. `classes`: Any custom classes, like `myNiceIcon js-icon` to target using JavaScript or so.

  7. `styles`: Any custom styles, like `color: #FFF;`.